josiahbjorgaard/aws-hpc-tutorials/content/04-hpc-aws-parallelcluster-API/_index.md

 tags: ["HPC", "API", "ParallelCluster", "Pcluster"]
 ---

 In [Part I](/03-hpc-aws-parallelcluster-workshop.html) you created an HPC system in the cloud using the AWS ParallelCluster CLI and submitted a test MPI job.
-You also initiated the deployment of the AWS ParallelCluter API as part of [*step c*](/03-hpc-aws-parallelcluster-workshop/04-initialize-api.html) of the lab.

 In Part II, you will run through the following steps:

 - Use the [AWS ParallelCluster API](https://docs.aws.amazon.com/parallelcluster/latest/ug/api-reference-v3.html) to manage your HPC cluster programmatically with a Python interface.
 - Interact with the API using a web interface that will call the API on your behalf.